Allen & Allen: History

 The African-American urban contemporary gospel music duos music recording career commenced in 1994, with the album, Allen & Allen, and it was released by Light Records in 1994.
 This album was coincidentally their breakthrough release upon the Billboard magazine Gospel Albums chart, placing at a peak of No. 20.
 They released two albums by CGI Records in 1995, with the first A-Blazing Grace, and the second a Christmas album, Christmas Like Never Before, both of those placing at their peaks of Nos.
 29 and 31 respectively on the aforementioned chart.
 Their subsequent album, Come Sunday, was released in 1996 by Platinum Entertainment, and this again placed at a peak of No. 17 on the Gospel Albums chart.
 They released, A New Beginning, in 1998 with CGI Records, however it failed to chart.
 Their next album, Love Sweet Love, was released by them in 2001, and it placed at a peak of 31 on the aforementioned chart, while peaking at No. 14 on the Top Contemporary Jazz Albums chart.
 They released, Impressions, in 2003, yet this did not chart.

+The collaboration came to an end in 2007, when Bruce Allen suffered a stroke.
+He worked at his recovery through the years, and in 2024 released his own five-song EP, Come Back.